CMS Releases 2025 Quality Payment Program Final Rule: What It Means for MIPS Reporting

 • 5 chronic condition measures: Chronic Kidney Disease, End-Stage Renal Disease, Kidney Transplant Management, Prostate Cancer, and Rheumatoid Arthritis

-Additionally, CMS is proposing significant updates to two existing episode-based cost measures to reflect re-evaluated versions:
+Additionally, CMS made significant updates to two existing episode-based cost measures to reflect re-evaluated versions:

 • Cataract Removal with Intraocular Lens (IOL) Implantation (formerly Routine Cataract with IOL Implantation)